Everything you Need to

 know if the animal was sound and healthy.

-In order for you to bond with your pig
+In order for you to bond

 and vice versa you should be looking for a piglet.
 Look for one that